Project

 Replace use of Digest::MD5 / Digest::SHA1 with ActiveSupport::Digest

-Added by Jens Krämer almost 3 years ago.
-Updated about 12 hours ago.
+Added by Jens Krämer about 3 years ago.
+Updated 11 days ago.

 Status: